danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 )
 ```

-If you run the project and swipe the red part of the screen, you should now get a printout of the direction you swiped.
+If you run the project and swipe the red part of the screen, you should get a printout of the direction you swiped.
 This means that everything worked well and that the package works.

 Congratulations - you have just created your first SPM Package! 🥳

 ## Going further

-You now have a working SPM package, but it still lacks a bunch of features, like the things I mentioned in the earlier list, as well as:
+You now have a working SPM package, but it still lacks a bunch of features, like the things I mentioned earlier list, as well as other useful workflow utilities.

-* Fastlane support
-* Carthage support
-* CocoaPods support
-* Bitrise integration
-* Terminal support for automated tasks

 You can have a look at [my various projects][GitHub] to see how I generally handle this.